Who is the mysterious Bitcoin creator Satoshi Nakamoto?

-A major identifier on the blockchain is the “public encryption key” — one half of the two-key system that crypto holders need to carry out encrypted transactions.
+A major identifier on the blockchain is the “public encryption key” — one-half of the two-key system that crypto holders need to carry out encrypted transactions.
 In Wright’s case, it appeared that both Nakamoto’s public keys and the blog entries were backdated — making his claims much more suspicious.

-Wired later recanted its claim and edited their article under the title, “Is Bitcoin's Creator this Unknown Australian Genius?
+Wired later recanted its claim and edited its article under the title, “Is Bitcoin's Creator this Unknown Australian Genius?
 Probably Not.”
 The publication cited the supposedly fraudulent evidence that Wright released to back his claim as the reason behind their conviction.

 Following suspicions from the crypto community, Wright eventually backed away from the claim.